Nutrition for Stroke Survivors

 For example, when we’d visit the local farmer’s market, I’d always look for new things I had never tried before.
 One day, I was introduced to lemon cucumbers.
 While I was informed I could eat them raw, almost like an apple, I quickly learned I was not a fan of ‘lemon cukes.’

-On the other hand, golden kiwis are known for having the highest vitamin C content of most common fruits, and they are now one of my favorite afternoon snacks.
+On the other hand, golden kiwis were another fruit that was new to me.
+Known for having the highest vitamin C content of most common fruits, golden kiwis have become one of my favorite afternoon snacks.

 How the 800-Gram Challenge Supports Recovery After Stroke